 “The way they would describe it is that Dad went to work and Lori would leave.
 She has never had a job that I’ve known of, other than being a hairdresser before they married, but she would leave and go be with her family or do other things,” Cheryl says.

-Cheryl’s sons were in the home with Tylee and Colby Ryan, Lori’s son from her third husband, William Lagioia.
+Cheryl’s sons were in the home with Tylee and Colby Ryan, Lori’s son from her second husband, William Lagioia.
 In 2014, Charles and Lori adopted Joshua “JJ” Vallow from a family member and Cheryl’s kids loved spending time with their new half-brother.

 “My boys adore him.
 They have funny stories and funny videos with him.
 He is their brother,” she says.

 Social media posts indicate that sometime in 2014, Charles and Lori moved to the island of Kauai in Hawaii.
 The couple operated a small juice business on the island, according to business records.
 They moved back to Arizona between 2016 and 2017.